-UBA UK was originally established in 1995 under the name Afrinvest Securities Ltd and was ultimately fully acquired by United Bank for Africa Plc ("UBA" or "Parent") via UBA Capital Holdings Ltd in 2013.
+UBA UK was originally established in 1995 under the name Afrinvest Securities Ltd and was fully acquired by United Bank for Africa Plc ("UBA" or "Parent") via UBA Capital Holdings Ltd in 2013.
 The Parent is incorporated in Nigeria, quoted on the Nigerian Stock Exchange and is one of the largest financial services group on the African continent.
-As at end of 2020, the UBA Group had total assets of US\$20.2 billion with a RoAE of 17.2% and is the fourth largest bank in Nigeria (by assets) with a 14% market share.
+As at Q3 2021, the UBA Group had total assets of US\$21.4billion with a RoAE of 20.4% and is the fourth largest bank in Nigeria (by assets) with a 15% market share.

 UBA has a large footprint across the globe operating in 20 African countries: Republique du Benin, Burkina Faso, Cameroun, Congo Brazzaville, Congo DRC, Cote d'Ivoire, Gabon, Ghana, Guinea, Kenya, Liberia, Mali, Mozambique, Nigeria, Senegal, Sierra Leone, Tanzania, Tchad, Uganda and Zambia.
 The Bank also operates in the United Kingdom and United States of America and has a presence in Paris.
+UBA is the only Saharan African bank with a deposit taking license in the USA, with plans to expand into the Middle East in 2022.